Silwynn/Jardin-and-wakefield/README.md

 ## Features
 -Homepage: We showcase our best-selling coffee drinks and pastries with real product images that you would die for.

--Menu Page: You can explore all our offerings in detail, including descriptions, prices, and customization options.
+-Menu Page: You can explore all our offerings in detail, including descriptions and prices.

 -About Page: Learn the story behind it all, follow our journey on how Cozy Cup Cafe came to be